It can be easy to assume that the factors impacting home value are mainly external and out of your control.

 Survey respondents ranked design sophistication as most important and diversity of plant type as least important.

-This means that as long as the varieties selected look good, your yard doesn’t have to look like a botanical garden.
+This means that as long as the varieties selected to look good, your yard doesn’t have to look like a botanical garden.
 For example, patches of violets or pansies in the same color look attractive and unusual.

 Harvest Your Own Seeds